-If you are a homeschooler, you know the joy of finding easy-to-access good quality resources for your children.
+As a home-educator, you know the joy of finding easy-to-access good quality resources for your children.
 Such resources save you time when you are already juggling with so many plates in your home!
 Well, our founder at Arabic Seeds is a homeschooler and our membership reflects the vision she had for a comprehensive Arabic Resources platform that one can come back to again and again when planning for homeschool, therefore avoiding searching the whole internet, that time-consuming and frustration-fueling task.

 In case you are new to our website, our membership is resource-rich, covering topics from seasons and greetings to animals, geography, space, and so much more.
-It is convenient, all you have to do is print, read the instructions, then teach your children and practice with them!
+It is convenient, all you have to do is print, read the instructions/suggestions, then practice with your children!
 You can also make them watch our read-aloud videos to develop their listening skills, speaking fluency and good pronunciation.
-For that bit of extra fun, we have developed several themed online Arabic games for our members.
+For that bit of extra fun, we have developed several online Arabic games and quizzes as well as printable games for our members.
 At Arabic Seeds, we believe that learning Arabic should be nothing short of a meaningful and an engaging experience!

 More importantly, our membership is cost-effective.
-As homeschoolers ourselves, we know more than anyone just how expensive homeschooling can get, so we’ve kept our prices as low as possible.
+We know how expensive homeschooling can get, so we keep our prices affordable.
 You also don’t need to buy a subscription for each of your children, one subscription is valid for your entire household!

 With all that in mind, today we are sharing with you five ways to use our Arabic Seeds membership as a homeschooler.
 We have been asked this question frequently, and so we have decided to give you a detailed answer here.
 Please feel free to share any additional ideas you might have in the comments section below.
 We may even add them to this blogpost (don’t worry, we’ll ask you first!).